-Over one million people attempt to legally migrate to the United States of America for the purpose of eventually becoming an American Citizen.
+Over one million people attempt to legally migrate to the United States of America to eventually becoming an American Citizen.
 The desire for the American dream has reached every continent and almost every county in the world.

 For those who follow the proper procedures, and properly maintain and fill out all necessary paperwork, the chances of achieving their goal of becoming an American Citizen are much higher.
 To ensure you dive every detail it's due attention, seeking the legal advice and representation of an experienced immigration and American Citizenship attorney or lawyer is highly recommended.

-Being granted permission to enter the United States, or being given a green card does not guarantee an individual will be granted American Citizenship.
-Each year, approximately 2/3rd's of immigrants who seek American Citizenship are granted Citizenship.
+Being granted permission to enter the United States or being given a green card does not guarantee an individual will be granted American Citizenship.
+Each year, approximately 2/3rd's of immigrants who seek American Citizenship is granted Citizenship.

 Being eligible to undergo the Naturalization process the requires meeting specific requirements including, but not limited to: